ome/omero-guide-introduction/docs/group-user-management.rst

 #.
 Log in using the username and password provided.

 #.
 In the top toolbar, click the ``Admin`` button |image0|\ .
-Note that the ``Admin`` button is only available for users with certain privileges (administrators and administrators with restricted privileges).
+Note that the ``Admin`` button is only available for users with certain privileges: administrators and administrators with restricted privileges.
 If you are a user or a group owner, navigate to the section ``Web Interface: Users change their own settings`` below.

 *Web Interface: Managing Groups*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Click on the ``Groups`` tab.
-You can search for groups if desired
+You can search for groups if desired.

 #.
 To create a new Group, click on the ``Add new Group`` button.
 Note that the ``Name`` and ``Permissions`` fields are mandatory.